dolag233/FlowmapCanvas/README.md

 ## What is a Flowmap?

-A flowmap is a special texture used to control the directional flow of materials, commonly used in:
+A flowmap is a special texture used in game development to control the directional flow of materials, commonly used in:
 - Controlling water, lava, and other liquid material directions
 - Guiding fabric and hair material directions
 - Simulating wind effects